 - Honey - Real honey is really the secret ingredient!
 It brings that rich touch of sweetness that pairs so nicely with the natural sugars in the corn.
 Add an extra drizzle to the top!
 If you'd rather your cornbread not have that sweet element, you can use less or leave it out.

 - Plain Yogurt - This skillet cornbread without buttermilk gets that acidic taste instead from whole milk plain yogurt.
 High in protein, we love the whole milk plain Stonyfield yogurt and use it all the time!
-We flavor plain yogurt for breakfast with berries and homemade granola.
-We also add it to these protein pancakes and waffles and use it as a substitute for sour cream on chili and baked potatoes.
+We flavor plain yogurt for breakfast with berries and Homemade Almond Spiced Granola.
+We also add it to these Protein Pancakes and Pumpkin Waffles and use it as a substitute for sour cream on Beef Vegetable Chili and Loaded Baked Potatoes.
 It's better for you than flavored yogurts and we always have it on hand!

 - Milk - The liquid in this recipe, I use whole milk but any milk is ok.

 - Mini Sweet Bell Peppers - I love adding a few veggies into this cornbread to make it a hearty healthy side dish!
 You can really use any peppers you like, mini or regular size, roughly ¼ cup when finely chopped.
 Use yellow or orange if you want them to blend in and red or green if you want them to stand out!
 You can even use a spicier pepper like jalapeño or poblano if you like a little heat!

 - Fresh or Frozen Corn - If it's summer, by all means use fresh sweet corn cut off the cob!
 But frozen corn absolutely works fine.
 Adding real corn just intensifies that cornbread flavor and adds nice texture and color throughout!